Do you believe in working with an asset allocation approach in your portfolio?

 - Nippon Gold Savings (for gold)

-We use the data for the above 3 since April 2011.
+We use the data for the above 3 from April 1, 2011 until July 22, 2020.
 Before that, there were no passive investment options for the international equity fund.

 With respect to asset allocation, we have many options.
 We can divide the money equally between the 3 funds.
 Or since you are based in India, you can give a higher allocation to Nifty 50.
 I would prefer a higher allocation to domestic equity (Nifty 50) because that’s what we compare our portfolio performance against consciously or sub-consciously.